smatechnologies/ibm-i-agent-docs/docs/configuration/extended-call-cmd.md

 LDA(DYNVARNAM2)
 :::

-Notice that this format for the LDA() keyword does not enclose DynVarName in the Special token characters (refer to above), because it will not be replaced, but will be used as the key value to fetch the LDA update instructions from all Type "L" dynamic variables that match the variable name.
-Since each Dynamic Variable can only return up to 128 characters, it would be necessary to define 8 sequence numbers for the Type L Dynamic Variable name in order to account for all 1024 positions of the LDA.
-Of course, more sequence numbers may be used, so that smaller LDA content pieces can be managed more easily.
+When specifying the Type-L Dynamic Variable name do not enclose it in single quotes and do not include the Agent's curly brackets { } that denote a Dynamic Variable {TOKEN}.
+However, as shown in the example, do use all CAPITAL letters for the variable name.

-When using the LDA() keyword in an OpCon IBM i job Call command line, remember that LSAM Dynamic Variables are able to call a user-defined program to calculate the value for each Dynamic Variable at run time.
-This might be a good way to fetch specialized LDA content from a third-party software  application and then feed that content (in 128-character pieces) to the LSAM so that the LDA content will be added to the job that OpCon is starting.
+For this format, do not use more than one Dynamic Variable name.
+Instead, when multiple different values may be required (and pre-loaded with partial LDA content), rely on the Sequence Number of the Dynamic Variable so that all the LDA updates will be stored under just one variable name that is intended to equal the IBM i Job Name.
+For this Format 2 of the LDA() keyword, it is not required that the single variable name be equal to the IBM i Job Name (unlike the support provided for Job Tracking), but this is still recommended in order to facilitate research in case an automation strategy might fail.

 ### Example of Using the LDA() Keyword with Other Call Command Extensions

-Here is an example of an OpCon job master record for an IBM i job, showing all three possible job definition extensions used at once:
+Here is an example of an OpCon job master record for an IBM i job, showing all three possible job definition extensions used at once.
+This example is based on the Format 1.a. for the LDA() keyword.
+It is required that the LDA() keyword must follow any other keywords that are intended as additions to the IBM i command SBMJOB, and the LDA() keyword must precede the SCANSPLF command - if it is included.

 :::info example
 ```